 This finding is consistent with previous studies on expert elicitation, which suggest that domain-specific expertise can influence perceptions of severity more than likelihood (Burgman et al., 2011; Shrader-Frechette, 1993).
 Specialists may have greater confidence in the biological constraints of the system, whereas non-specialists may adopt a more precautionary perspective when evaluating potential impacts.

 These differences highlight the value of including diverse expertise in risk assessments, as well as the importance of transparently communicating uncertainty and assumptions underlying expert judgements.
+They also support the need for structured elicitation protocols to reduce bias and improve reproducibility in expert-based assessments (O’Hagan et al., 2008).

 3.2.7.
 Limitations of the study